crcn/mojojs.com/content/docs/2 API/1 views.Base.article.md

 ## Property Scope

-Views, just like variable scope, have the ability to inherit properties from their parent view.
-This is incredibly useful if you want to implicitly pass properties from the parent view to the child view.
+Views have the ability to inherit properties from their parent.
+Think of this a bit like variable scope.
+This mechanism is incredibly useful if you want to implicitly pass properties from one view to the other.
 For example:

 {{#example}}
 {{#block:"index-js"}}